fatemeh55/SEAT-FEWD-Summer2020/README.md

 <!-- To view this file in preview mode in Visual Studio Code, press Control + Shift + v (Windows) or Command + Shift + v (Mac)-->

-#SEAT / FrontEnd Web Development
+# SEAT / FrontEnd Web Development

-###Core Focus
+### Core Focus
 This course will focus on the fundamentals of HTML, CSS, and JavaScript.
 We will be using some of the same tools that developers use in their day-to-day workflow such as Visual Studio Code and Git.

-###Getting started
+### Getting started

-We begin this course with the creation of [Github](www.github.com) accounts.
+We begin this course with the creation of [Github][github] accounts.
 Github is a cloud environment and will serve as our main storage for our coding projects.

+[github]: www.github.com

 Later in the course we will discuss how to use Github as a version control system.
 This will allow us to take _snapshots_ of our projects that we can later access a previous version of our project.
 It is similar to saving a word processing document, but with historical content attached to those save points.
 We will discuss this more in depth throughout the course.